eurisko-us/eurisko-us.github.io/_posts/2021-06-01-depth-first-and-breadth-first-search.md

 <h2>Implementing a Graph Class</h2>

 A graph class is a collection of nodes along with methods for operating on the nodes.
-Each node has an index and a list of "neighbors" (in the case of an undirected graph) or "parents" (in the case of a directed graph).
+Each node has an index and a list of "neighbors" (or "parents", in the case of a directed graph).

 To initialize a graph, we can pass in a list of edges, where each edge is a tuple of node indices.
 From the edges list, we can determine all the possible indices of nodes, and then create a node that corresponds to each of those indices.